 The ski area within a ski area.
-A special place to glide down a wide-open bowl, navigate through trees, and descend deep chutes.
-The Bald Mountain Expansion will increase the skiable terrain by over 380 acres at Sun Valley Resort.
+A special place to glide down a wide-open bowl, navigate through trees, and descend steep chutes.
+The new Sunrise terrain has increased Sun Valley Resort's skiable area by over 380 acres.

-When the project is complete, in the Fall of 2020, it will include replacing the resort’s oldest chairlift, Cold Springs (#4), with a new high-speed detachable quad lift, providing a seamless transition to The Roundhouse restaurant, the Roundhouse Express Gondola, and Christmas (#3) chairlift.
-For those who prefer groomers and gradual pitches, the Lower Broadway run is being extended, lined with 25 highly-efficient snowmaking guns.
+This project involved replacing the resort’s oldest chairlift, Cold Springs (#4), with a new high-speed detachable quad lift named Broadway, providing a seamless transition to the Roundhouse restaurant, the Roundhouse Express gondola, and Christmas (#3) chairlift.
+For those who prefer groomers and gradual pitches, the Lower Broadway run has been extended to reach the new chairlift and is lined with 25 new high-efficiency snowmaking guns.

-Construction began in 2018 with the re-routing and redevelopment of the Cold Springs mountain bike trail, grading of the Lower Broadway run, tree removal, and excavation work.
-The project continued in Summer 2019 with 25 highly-efficient snowmaking guns placed along the extended Lower Broadway run, glading, and terrain enhancement.
-The installation of utilities and the new chairlift will happen in Summer 2020, with the increased terrain, high-speed detachable quad lift, and additional snowmaking ready for Winter 2020-21.
+Work began in 2018 with the re-routing and redevelopment of the Cold Springs mountain bike trail, grading of the Lower Broadway run, tree removal, and excavation work.
+The project continued in summer 2019 with new snowmaking guns placed along the extended Lower Broadway run, glading of heavily-treed areas, and other terrain enhancements.
+The installation of utilities and the new Broadway chairlift took place during summer 2020.

 Replacement of the Cold Springs (#4) Chairlift

-The main purpose of the project is the replacement of the Cold Springs (#4) chairlift, the oldest lift still operating at the resort.
+The main purpose of the project was the replacement of the Cold Springs (#4) chairlift, the oldest lift still operating at the resort.

 Increased Skiable Terrain